 Specifically, while rituximab is the first drug for the treatment of PV, the target indication of our lead product candidate, DSG3-CAART, to have received regulatory approval in the United States in over 60 years, we are aware that multiple biopharmaceutical companies have therapies in clinical development.
-We are aware that Affibody AB, Alexion Pharmaceuticals, Inc., argenx SE, Immunovant, Inc., Momenta Pharmaceuticals, Inc., Novartis AG, Ono Pharmaceutical Co., Ltd., Principia Biopharma Inc. and Rubius Therapeutics, Inc., among others, are developing treatments for PV.
 We are also aware of other biopharmaceutical companies developing therapies for muscle-specific kinase myasthenia gravis, or MuSK MG, and Hemophilia A patients who develop alloantibodies against FVIII.
 While we do not expect these product candidates to be directly competitive to our product candidates, even if we obtain regulatory approval of our product candidates, the availability and price of these other products could limit the demand and the price we are able to charge for our product candidates.
 We may not be able to implement our business plan if the acceptance of our product candidates is inhibited by price competition or the reluctance of physicians to switch from existing methods of treatment to our product candidates, or if physicians switch to other new drug or biologic products or choose to reserve our product candidates for use in limited circumstances.
 For additional information regarding our competition, see "Business-Competition".